-Using the point estimates, we can also quantify the contribution of competition to the decline in wage inequality.
-Everything else equal, the overall change in inequality that can be attributed to an increase in labor market competition through changes in the dispersion of firm fixed effects is equal to where L{st} is the number of workers employed in sector s at time t, L_t is the overall employment stock at time t, and $\hat{\beta}1$ represents the estimate from equation (5).
-Therefore, changes in labor market competition can explain a reduction in wage inequality of
+Finally, using the point estimates, we quantify the contribution of competition to the decline in wage inequality.
+Everything else equal, the overall change in inequality that can be attributed to an increase in labor market competition through changes in the dispersion of firm fixed effects is equal to where $L{st}$ is the number of workers employed in sector s at time t, $L_t$ is the overall employment stock at time t, and $\hat{\beta}1$ represents the estimate from equation (5).
+Therefore, changes in labor market competition can explain a reduction in wage inequality of where 0.90 refers to the share of change in overall wage inequality explained by the change in the dispersion of firms' fixed effects (see Table 3).